Course Outline

 Goal:

 The goal of this portfolio is to provide you the opportunity to reflect on your current skill set by addressing selection criteria for a job that interests you.
 This is an essential component of successful job applications.
-You will also reflect on your understanding of research ethics and integrity and answer scenario-based questions.
+You will also reflect on your understanding of research and professional integrity and ethics, to answer scenario-based and short answer questions.

 Product: Portfolio